UreekaBiz/notebook/packages/service-common/src/label/README.md

 For separation-of-concerns reasons, it feels "proper" to have a sub-collection on Notebooks that contains all of the Users that can view / edit it.
 This also provides an obvious way to look at a Notebook and see all of the associated User's permissions.

-So the challenge becomes: given 'n' Labels per Notebook in which each Label can specify 'v' Notebook viewers and 'e' Notebook editors, how is a sub-collection of Users on Notebook maintained?
+The challenge becomes: given 'n' Labels per Notebook in which each Label can specify 'v' Notebook viewers and 'e' Notebook editors, how is a sub-collection of Users on Notebook maintained?
 For each edit to the permissions on any Label or Notebook, a query is run that checks:
 1. If there are any Labels associated with the Notebook in which the User appears as a viewer / editor:
 ```TypeScript
       query(LabelNotebooks, where(notebook, '==', notebookId),